 MA: I loved the training.
 Yes, it was a lot of fun.
 I don't even know how to describe it.
-It's like...

-SW: Like what parts did you like the most?
+SW: What parts did you like the most?

 MA: I liked safety the most.
 Now I teach the safety, so that's fitting.
-But getting to learn like that many species of fish in that short amount of time was really - when you hear about it before the training that you're going to learn how to identify, I think it's eighty or ninety something different species, it's a daunting task.
-Then when you come out of it and you actually can do it and you, like, can recognize those things and apply it in the field, it's really satisfying.
-So, yes, I like the species ID portion a lot.
+But getting to learn that many species of fish in that short amount of time was really - when you hear about it before the training that you're going to learn how to identify, I think it's eighty or ninety something different species, it's a daunting task.
+Then when you come out of it and you actually can do it and you can recognize those things and apply it in the field, it's really satisfying.
+So, yeah, I like the species ID [identification] portion a lot.